 However, living with a neobladder may be somewhat different.

 First of all, a regular bladder has nerves that provide a sensation alerting someone when they need to urinate.
 The sensation with your neobladder will not be quite the same.
 Instead, you may feel full, as you might after a large meal.

 Common post-surgery side effects include temporary urinary incontinence.
 You may want to discuss the best options for incontinence management with your doctor as you heal.

 Irrigating Your Neobladder

-Because the neobladder is constructed from bowel, you will likely need to self-irrigate your new neobladder.
+Because the neobladder is constructed from the bowel, you will likely need to self-irrigate your new neobladder.

-Your doctor will let you know how to manage this process as well as how often to do it.
+Your doctor will let you know how to manage this process and how often to do it.
 Typically, it will be a few times per day or it may only be weekly.
 Irrigation of your neobladder will help clear any mucus build-up.